My favorite note-taking method

 When I study a new subject I often do the following:

-Finally I occasionally do a clean-up in my notes.
+Finally I occasionally do a complete clean-up in my notes.
 There is no reason to keep outdated notes lying around.
 Notes on how to install Postfix on Debian Potato is hardly useful today.
 Unless of course you want to keep a history track of your notes, which I don't :)

 Before I settled on the above method I used DokuWiki.
 DokuWiki is a fantastic Open Source wiki software that doesn't require a database, but instead uses flat text files.
 It has a clean and readable syntax, but can also be expanded with modules to support Markdown and other formats.
 DokuWiki is very easy to maintain and backup, and it has a build-in revision system that works really great.